 You should definitely budget for the unexpected.
 I added a 30-percent cushion to my budget, which was a tremendous help.
 I had no idea about things like copper pipes for plumbing, definitely those cost more than the plastic ones which are not good for bathrooms.
 So many things like this to consider when it comes to the budget.

 Starting a bathroom remodel is scary, exciting and nerve racking all at the same time.
 And a well thought out (but, flexible) plan will keep things moving and ensure that you are always one step ahead of the game.
-Being so tired of my hideous bathroom was an understatement, but my failure to plan made me learn things the hard way.
-I knew what and how I wanted the bathroom to look.
+Being so tired of bathroom was an understatement, but my failure to plan made me learn things the hard way.
+I knew what and how I wanted the bathroom to look like.
 I did so much planning on my inspiration, decor ideas and Pinterest was BAE for a long time.
 However, I didn’t plan entirely through every facet of the process.
 Things like the time frame, making a list of ALL things to be done, taking into consideration special order items; coupled with the stress of being the designer, architect, DIYer and putting ALL things together.

 I designed a larger walk-in shower and knew I needed a new glass shower door, but didn’t want to replace it with the same ugly design.
 I initially thought I could find a ready made shower door online or in store.
 Soon came to the realization the door had to be customized for my space.
 This took a few weeks’ to create and yet another setback.
 The bathroom was complete for the longest time but I couldn’t use the shower.
 I went with a glass company found online which is another story.
 I wanted a frameless door and wanted to match the other chrome fixtures.
 The glass door arrived chipped and the door handle was not size ordered.
 So it took even more time.
 I definitely had to pack a boatload of patience.
+The lighting over the bathtub was another issue.
+I didn’t want it the hang too low due to safety.
+I found the perfect one at Costco.

 I came to realize it was just a bathroom and I couldn’t stress myself out too much.
 Easier said than DONE RIGHT!
 Seriously, there is no such thing as a perfect renovation.
 There will be mixups and timing issues along the way.
 A strict timeline and unrealistic expectations only cause anxiety.